AndersNielsen77/AndersNielsen77.github.io/_posts/2024-05-06-final-assignment.md

 ### Global energy production over time
 To gain an initial insight into the production of energy worldwide, a map is constructed which shows the development in energy production from year 2010 to year 2021.
-This visual tool helps in assessing the global trend towards greener energy sources.
+This interactive visual tool helps in assessing the global trend towards greener energy sources.

 <iframe src="/renewable_production_over_time2.html" height="500" width="720"></iframe>